 During a hearing, an advisor may accompany the charged student in the hearing room whenever the charged student is present.
-An advisor may counsel the charged student during a hearing but may not participate actively in the hearing; the charged student must speak for himself/herself and suggest questions of witnesses as needed.

 A hearing advisor can be a very valuable resource to a Lynchburg College student whose conduct is being investigated as a possible violation of the Honor and Student Conduct Codes or whose charges of possible infraction will be resolved through a judicial board hearing.

 The primary role of a hearing advisor is to help you understand College hearing procedures and your rights in the disciplinary process.
 While an advisor can provide useful guidance as you participate in the disciplinary process, an advisor may not speak for you or "represent" you in the disciplinary process.
 Also, your advisor does not participate in decision-making regarding resolution of your alleged conduct.

 Because a hearing advisor can provide helpful information, assistance, and support during the disciplinary process, you are encouraged to exercise your right to have a hearing advisor.